ArslanAnjum/angularSpringApi/README.md

 # Angular Spring REST API

 Its an AngularJS library to be used with Spring REST API.
-This repository also contains an example project.
+This repository also contains an example project and is deployed at https://angular-spring-api.herokuapp.com.
+Use username: "admin" and password: "123" to access it.

 ## Getting Started